History of the Environment Protection Act

 - Coordination and cooperation: Facilitates coordination among various governmental and non-governmental entities for effective environmental management.

-Rules of the Environmental Protection Act 1986
+Rules and notifications issued under the Environment Protection Act

 Drawbacks of the Environment Protection Act